 Angela Lang is the executive director of Black Leaders Organizing for Communities (BLOC) and a board member of ACLU of Wisconsin.
 She opposes the plan approved by the Wisconsin State Assembly to build a new $350 million prison.

 Wisconsin does not need a new prison.
-It needs to adopt smart reforms in its criminal justice system that reduce prison populations, it needs to hire professionals like the criminal defense attorney to reduce recidivism and make communities safer and stronger.
+It needs to adopt smart reforms in its criminal justice system that reduce prison populations, reduce recidivism and make communities safer and stronger.
 Many people are trapped in systems of incarceration because they have committed minor crimes that are often the result of substance abuse problems or mental illness.

 Rather than warehousing people in prisons, we must provide treatment in our communities.
 Too many people who could be supervised safely in their communities serve long sentences that decrease their chances of successful rehabilitation and re–entry.
 Similarly, hair trigger revocations of probation and parole send too many people back into the prison system for rule violations.